Gingham Gardens

 Backyard Garden Makeover – After

 The following spring was when the real excitement and transformation came into play.
 Lots of perennials were planted, including several different varieties of coneflower, asiatic lilies, irises, yarrow, daylilies and many more.
-I also stuck in a few annuals here and there.
+Again, there was no rhyme or reason to my design, because I was just ready to move onto another project.
+I added some annuals here and there to ensure color throughout the season.
 Once the planting was done, I sprinkled Preen (a pre-emergent weed control) and added a thick layer of mulch.

 Garden Makeover - After | Tiered Flower Garden